dedycloud/flutter_crashlytics/README.md

 # flutter_x_crashlytics

-This is a demo app and containing some `simple scenario for crash reporting using Crashlytics tool by Firebase.`
+This is a demo app and containing some `Simple Scenario for Crash Reporting Using Crashlytics Tool by Firebase.`

 ## Crash
 `Crash` is a state where a software --an application software or operating system-- is not properly running.
 In some cases, Craah can leads applications to close forcefully.

-Ketika Mobile apps sudah dirilis ke publik dan masih memiliki suatu bug atau issue yang menyebabkan Mobile apps tersebut crash dapat menyebabkan pengguna meng-uninstal atau bahkan menulis review negatif pada App Store atau mungkin akan mempostingnya di sosial media.

 ## Crashlytics
 `Firebase Crashlytics` helps you track, prioritize, and fix stability issues that erode app quality, in realtime.
 Spend less time triaging and troubleshooting crashes and more time building app features that delight users.
 Crash are grouped by method and line exception, with some warnings which tell us where is the root cause from an exception.